 I have a medical condition requiring that I park close to my hall and academic buildings; can I do this?
-Employees and students with cars with state-issued handicapped plates can be parked in handicapped spaces if operated by the person for whom the plates were issued or is being used to transport the authorized person, but need to be registered with the parking office.
+Employees and students with cars with state-issued handicapped plates can be parked in handicapped spaces if the vehicle is being operated by the person for whom the plates were issued or is being used to transport the authorized person, but need to be registered with the parking office.
 Students who have a medical condition but do not have a handicapped plate can meet with the Health Center staff who will issue authorization for a medical pass.
-Faculty and staff members who have a medical condition but do not have a handicapped plate can obtain medical parking by presenting a doctor's note requesting such parking.
+Faculty and staff requiring accommodations should contact Human Resources.